Mark MacDonald (Vermont politician): Early life

+Political career

 In 1983, MacDonald was appointed to the Vermont House of Representatives to fill the vacancy caused by the death of his mother, who was serving her first term.
 He was reelected five times, and served from July 1983 to January 1995.
 In 1994 he was the Democratic nominee for the Orange County seat in the Vermont Senate, and was defeated by the Republican incumbent, Stephen W. Webster.

 In 1996, MacDonald defeated Webster for the Senate seat; he served two terms, January 1997 to January 2001.
 In 2000, MacDonald was defeated by Republican William Corrow, a defeat attributed largely to backlash following MacDonald's support for Vermont's Civil Unions law.
 In their 2002 rematch, MacDonald defeated Corrow.
 He was reelected every two years since, and has served since January 2003.
 In four more elections—1998, 2006, 2010, and 2016—MacDonald defeated Webster.

 In 2017, MacDonald was elected as the Senate's assistant majority leader.
 According to press reports, he agreed to serve in this post with second-term Senator Becca Balint in the majority leader's position as a means of bridging the gap between the Senate's newer, younger members and its "old guard" veterans.
 In 2021, he was succeeded as Whip by Cheryl Hooker.

 As of 2017, MacDonald was chairman of the Legislative Committee on Administrative Rules.
 He is also vice chairman of the Senate Finance Committee, and a member of the Natural Resources and Energy, Rules, and Joint Energy Committees.

+MacDonald won reelection in 2018 and 2020.
+In 2022, he experienced a stroke, which limited his ability to campaign, but he was narrowly reelected.
+MacDonald was defeated in the 2024 election.